Code-Institute-Submissions/marco-deb/README.md

 As a visitor to this website I want to…

-- I want to know what this website can offer me?
+1. I want to know what this website can offer me?
-- I want to learn about / improve my health
+2. I want to learn about / improve my health
-- I want to learn about / improve my breathing
+3. I want to learn about / improve my breathing
-- I want to learn about / do meditation
+4. I want to learn about / do meditation
-- I want to learn about / improve my Mental health
+5. I want to learn about / improve my Mental health
-- I want to enroll in courses about physical and mental health
+6. I want to enroll in courses about physical and mental health
-- I want to find books about mental training, meditation and health.
+7. I want to find books about mental training, meditation and health.
-- I want to know about product prices
+8. I want to know about product prices
-- I want to easily navigate this website
+9. I want to easily navigate this website
-- I want to know a little bit about Marco Deb
+10. I want to know a little bit about Marco Deb
+11. I want to contact Marco Deb

 ### Wireframe mockups: